 Many service stations and garages are authorized to conduct PMVIs, also known as safety inspections; issue certificates of inspection; and affix stickers.
-A copy of the rules that regulate the inspection program can be viewed at web site: http://hidot.hawaii.gov/dot/highways/home/doing-business/hawaii-administrative-rules/.
+A copy of the rules that regulate the inspection program can be viewed at web site: http://hidot.gov/highways/library/motor-vehicle-safety-office/.
+Click on Chapter 19-133.2.